-Across the UK, more leaders are recognising that directive leadership alone no longer develops strong, self-sufficient teams, particularly in distributed and high-pressure environments.
+Across the UK, more managers are recognising that directive leadership alone no longer develops strong, self-sufficient teams, particularly in distributed and high-pressure environments.
 At Carden Consulting, we support managers to build coaching capability that strengthens leadership without losing authority.

 “Self-awareness is the foundation of effective leadership.
 Without it, decisions are shaped by unseen patterns rather than conscious choice.”